notactuallytreyanastasio/roasted/README.md

 ## ⚠️ Disclaimers

 - **For Entertainment Only**: This tool is meant for fun, not psychological analysis
-- **macOS Only**: Currently only supports macOS browsers
+- **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Browser Permissions**: May require additional system permissions to access browser databases
 - **Your Feelings**: We are not responsible for any emotional damage caused by accurate roasts
 - **Productivity**: This tool may cause you to reflect on your digital habits (sorry)

 ## 🙋‍♀️ FAQ

 **Q: Will this work on Windows/Linux?**
-A: Currently macOS only, but we'd love contributions for other platforms!
+A: Yes!
+Now supports Windows, macOS, and Linux with automatic platform detection.

 **Q: Can I roast my friend's browser history?**
 A: Only if they run it on their machine.
 We don't support remote history access (that would be creepy).